xmtp/xmtp-dot-org/blog/eth-online-awards-2023.md

 Token Tutor is a web3 mentoring platform with the motto "Tokenize Time, Maximize Learning, Build the Future."
 Recognizing challenges in the current tokenization landscape for community leaders, Token Tutor aims to bring real value by tokenizing time for mentors, educators, and leaders.

-Mentors can distribute NFTs representing their time, allowing learners to mint these tokens for the chance to interact with thought leaders.
-This innovative system, powered by XMTP, provides a cost-effective, flexible, decentralized, and trust-less way for learners to connect with experts.
+Mentors can distribute NFTs representing their time, allowing learners to mint these tokens to connect.
+This provides a cost-effective and trust-less way for learners to connect with experts.

-Token Tutor incorporates a Public Good system, enriching both tutors and learners while strengthening the web3 community.
-The platform empowers educators by offering a direct, censorship-resistant method to monetize their time.
-XMTP integration facilitates encrypted messaging between learners and tutors, even enabling the transfer of USDC within the chat.
-The simplicity of sending crypto through XMTP, via Coinbase Wallet, mirrors the ease of sending funds through Apple Pay in iMessage.
+The XMTP integration powers encrypted messaging between learners and tutors, as well as the transfer of USDC to pay for the time within the chat, using .

-As more individuals engage with on-chain activities, tokenizing real-world assets and unique assets like time, there's an increased opportunity for discovery.
-XMTP plays a crucial role in ensuring secure communication lines among web3 explorers, bridging experiences across various dApps within the network.
+As more people engage with on-chain activities, tokenizing real-world assets and unique assets like time, there's an increased opportunity for discovery and engagement.

 [See Token Tutor’s showcase entry for ETHGlobal](https://ethglobal.com/showcase/token-tutor-bfyx4).

-## Congratulations!
+## Thank you!

-We want to express our gratitude for these participants showcasing different methods of integrating XMTP for their hackathon submissions at ETHOnline 2023!
-Congratulations, once again.
-We hope to continue seeing how far you take the future of messaging, across web3 and beyond.
-Great use cases like these leave us feeling inspired.
+Thank you for creating these awesome use cases and for showcasing new ways in which XMTP can be integrated... we hope these inspire others to continue to innovate!